Unsupervised Domain Adaptation for Binary Classification with an Unobservable Source Subpopulation: Proposed Methodology

 \subsection{Model adaptation from source to target}

 The most challenging aspect of this work is to adapt the model for the $A=1$ background since the component $(Y=1,A=1)$ is entirely absent in the source.
-Nevertheless, we can still correctly derive the three prediction models for the target domain, as shown below. \begin{proposition} Define the model $\tau_0(\x) = \pr(A=1 \mid \X=\x, R=0)$ and the model
+Nevertheless, we can still \emph{correctly} derive the three predictive probabilities for the target domain, as shown below. \begin{proposition} Define conditional probabilities $\tau_0(\x) = \pr(A=1 \mid \X=\x, R=0)$ and

 both of which can be implemented using the observed data in our UDA setting.
-Then the three prediction models in the target domain are given by:
+Then the three predictive probabilities in the target domain are given by:

 \end{proposition} The proof of this result is provided in Appendix~\ref{sec:supp:method}.
-Proposition~\ref{pro:relation} illustrated that, in general, the naive method presented in Section~\ref{sec:naive} fails.
-There are no explicit relations between $\eta_1(\x)$ and $\xi_1(\x)$ or between $\eta(\x)$ and $\xi(\x)$.
+Proposition~\ref{pro:relation} illustrated that, in general, the naive benchmarks presented in Section~\ref{sec:naive} fail.
+There are no explicit relations between $\eta_1(\x)$ and $\xi_1(\x)\equiv 0$ or between $\eta(\x)$ and $\xi(\x)$.
 For the relation between $\eta_0(\x)$ and $\xi_0(\x)$, they coincide only in the special case that $\beta_{10}/\alpha_{10}=\beta_{00}/\alpha_{00}$, which corresponds to a proportionality condition between the class-conditional densities across domains.
 Outside of this narrow scenario, the naive approach systematically misestimates the target posterior, leading to biased predictions.

 This result also implies that model adaptation fundamentally relies on estimating the proportions of key subgroups in the target population.
 In particular, for individuals with $A=1$, one only needs to estimate $\beta_{01}$, while for those with $A=0$, it suffices to estimate the ratio $\beta_{10}/\beta_{00}$.
 Denote $\bb = (\beta_{10}, \beta_{00})\trans$.
 It can be seen that, accurate estimation of the parameter $\bb$ in the target domain enables valid model adaptation across domains.
 Before developing methods for estimating $\bb$ in Section~\ref{sec:estbeta}, we first present some model identification considerations.